 The following demonstrates an acceptable usage of a Private variable.

-Most of us learn to create variables by placing the word Dim at the start.
-Dim variables behave differently depending on how they are declared.
+Most of us learn to create variables by using the word Dim.
+However, Dim variables behave differently depending on how they are declared.

-Dim variables declared within a sub or function can only be used within that sub or function.
-In the example below the Dim has been declared in a sub called CreateDim, but used within a sub called UseDim.
+Dim variables declared within a Sub or Function can only be used within that Sub or Function.
+In the example below, the Dim has been declared inside a Sub called CreateDim, but used within a sub called UseDim.
 If we run the UseDim code, it cannot find the Dim variable and will error.

-If a Dim variable is created at the top of the module, before all the subs or functions, it will operate like a Private variable.
+If a Dim variable is created at the top of the module, before all the Subs or Functions, it operates like a Private variable.
 The following code will run correctly.

 Does this really matter?

-You might be thinking that it sounds easier to create everything as Public, then it can be used anywhere.
+You might think it sounds easier to create everything as Public; then it can be used anywhere.
 A logical, but dangerous conclusion.
 It is much better to control all sections of the code.
 Ask yourself, if somebody were to use your macro from Excel’s Macro window, should it work?
-Or if somebody ran your function as a User Defined Function should it work?
+Or if somebody ran your function as a User Defined Function, should it work?
 Answers to these questions are a good guiding principle to help decide between Public and Private.